1005 N. Marion St.

 • the issues raised in motions to suppress and motions to dismiss.

-Many of these searches by law enforcement are illegal because they violated the Fourth Amendment.
+Many of these searches by law enforcement are illegal because they violate the Fourth Amendment.
 Any issue with the legality of the search can result in the prosecutor dropping the charges or the judge granting a motion to exclude the evidence against you.

 Marijuana Cultivation Grow House in Hillsborough County, Florida